toshkaexe/toshkaexe/README.md

 ## About Me

-Hi, I'm Tony, a passionate software engineer with a keen interest in machine learning.
-Currently, I'm expanding my skills in Python and Java.
+Hello!
+I'm Tony, a software engineer.
+Welcome to my repository!
+Here, you can find many interesting challenges.
+Currently, I'm working on creating a new project focused on developing an [online player](https://github.com/toshkaexe/player) and storage for audiobooks with bookmark functionality and the ability to resume listening.

 ## Projects